Introduction

 For agencies with many TYPO3 projects:

-- Security updates are overlooked or rolled out with delays
+- Security updates get overlooked or applied too late

 - Server configuration issues go unnoticed